-With the prospect of holidays and worldwide adventures back on the cards, we’re sure you’re as excited as us to get travelling again in 2021.
-We want to reassure you that you can trust our team with your holiday plans, knowing that all bookings with us are financially protected by ABTA and ATOL.
+With the prospect of holidays and worldwide adventures back on the cards, we’re sure you’re as excited as us to get travelling again.
+So, we want to reassure you that you can trust our team with your holiday plans, knowing that all bookings with us are financially protected by ABTA and ATOL.

 We take the time to personally arrange every one of our holidays, so you’ll have a point of contact and a true travel expert on hand at every turn.
 Every member of our team knows the latest travel rules like the back of their hand, and is up-to-date with all government and FCDO (Foreign, Commonwealth & Development Office) guidelines.